COAST & COUNTRY

 Western Lady Ferry Service to Brixham

-Ferries run from April until the end of October and leave from North Quay (next to the bridge crossing the harbour).
-Turn up and buy a ticket at the Western Lady ticket kiosk at Vaughn Parade Torquay but make sure you get on the right boat and allow time to queue in the Summer.
+Ferries run from April until the end of October.
+Catch them from Torquay’s North Quay (next to the bridge crossing the harbour).
+Tickets are sold at the Western Lady ticket kiosk at Vaughn Parade Torquay.
+Ensure you get on the right boat as other boat trips use this quay.
+Allow extra time in the Summer because there will be queues.
 For a full timetable and more information click on the button below.

 Dartmouth Day Cruise on the Dart Venturer